d-morrison/IntroStatActivities/_book/14-A21-Probability.md

 \vspace{0.35in}

 b.
-What is the probability that a randomly selected student is both a a senior and a science major.
+What is the probability that a randomly selected student is both a senior and a science major.
 Use appropriate probability notation.

 \vspace{0.35in}